 If you are a newcomer like me who – just because of the way we are wired** – marks progress by milestones and external recognition, all I can say is hang in there.
 Remind yourself of what you enjoy about the SCA and renew your efforts there.
 Re-evaluate activities and sub-groups to see if they fit your needs.
 I went through a bunch of my Facebook SCA-related groups and decided that many were not important for me right now.

 I also decided to pursue some non-SCA activities that will allow me to feel a sense of accomplishment and control my own progress.
 Running, for instance, is something I enjoy, and setting goals toward running a half-marathon again next year is a way to set milestones that don’t rely upon someone noticing my activity and progress.
+And I can be a useful herald without attending any events just by doing monthly reviews for the Kingdom’s submissions.

 ** Telling someone who is achievement focused that they shouldn’t be so concerned about awards is akin to telling someone they shouldn’t be depressed or have some other chronic condition.
 I’ve been setting up goals and knocking them down for more than 50 years.
 I do my best to be mellow about recognitions.
 But it will always be a major reason I play this or any game.